The Pre-Raphaelite Pleasaunce

 Victorian Meaning of Asphodel: My regrets follow you to the grave.

-My initial attempt at identification began with the white-flowered asphodel (Asphodelus albus), which I believe is depicted in Ophelia’s right hand.
+My first attempt at botanical identification began with the white-flowered asphodel (Asphodelus albus), which I believe is depicted in Ophelia’s right hand.
 Asphodel, also known as “king’s spear,” was brought to England in 1551 and was thought to be the “food of the dead,” leading to its widespread planting in cemeteries (Graves 328; Belanger 278).
-While the traditional use and Victorian symbolism of asphodel strongly support my interpretation, I am also persuaded that it serves as a literary allusion, a topic I will delve into further in an upcoming blog post.
+I feel strongly that the historical symbolism of asphodel supports my identification, but I also believe the inclusion of this flower serves as a literary allusion, a topic I will delve into further in an upcoming blog post.
+(Update: here is the post I was referring to, To Lie Upon Ophelia's Lap and Eve's Lapsarian Couch)

 This perennial’s association with death was first recorded in the oral lore of Ancient Greece (Reece 392), a theme echoed in the asphodel meadows of the underworld as depicted in The Odyssey: